 Ali Yaycioglu is a historian of the Ottoman Empire and Modern Turkey.
 His research centers on economic, political and legal institutions and practices as well as social and cultural life in southeastern Europe and the Middle East during the Ottoman Empire.
 He also has a research agenda on how people imagined, represented and recorded property, territory, and nature in early periods and how we can use digital tools to understand, visualize and conceptualize these imaginations, representations and recordings.
 Dr. Yaycioglu teaches courses on the Ottoman Empire; history of Muslim world from medieval to modern times; empires, markets and networks in Early Modern History; and economic, social and cultural history Modern Turkey.

-Professor Yaycioglu's first book, Partners of the Empire: Crisis of the Ottoman Order in the Age of Revolutions (Stanford University Press, 2016) offers a radical rethinking of the Ottoman Empire within the global context of the revolutionary age in the eighteenth and early nineteenth centuries.
-Currently Dr. Yaycioglu is working on a book project, entitled The Ultimate Debt: State, Wealth and Death inthe Ottoman Empire analyzing transformations in property, finance and statehood in the eighteenth and early nineteenth centuries.
-The book particularly focuses on episodes of economic violence during the political and economic transformation from the Early Modern era to the Modern times through fiscal records, probate inventories, debt and credit registers, confiscation and auction records.
-Dr. Yaycioglu's other project, tentatively entitled Ottoman Topologies: Managing, Knowing and Recording Nature in an Early-Modern Empire, examines symbiotic relationship between managerial, intellectual and scribal organization of the empire and various eco-orders, such as mountains, forests, valleys, steppes, river and lakesides, coastal areas, islands and deserts...
+Professor Yaycioglu's first book, Partners of the Empire: Crisis of the Ottoman Order in the Age of Revolutions (Stanford University Press, 2016) offers a rethinking of the Ottoman Empire within the global context of the revolutionary age in the eighteenth and early nineteenth centuries.
+Currently Dr. Yaycioglu is working on a book project, entitled The Ultimate Debt: State, Wealth and Death inthe Ottoman Empire analyzing transformations in property, finance and statehood in the eighteenth and nineteenth centuries.
+The book focuses on episodes of economic violence during the political and economic transformation from the Early Modern era to the Modern times through fiscal records, probate inventories, debt and credit registers, confiscation and auction documents.
+Dr. Yaycioglu's other project, tentatively entitled Ottoman Topologies: Managing, Knowing and Recording Natureexamines symbiotic relationship between managerial, intellectual and scribal organization of the Ottoman Empire and various eco-orders, such as mountains, forests, valleys, steppes, river and lakesides, coastal areas, islands and deserts...